hmc-cs111-spring2016/what-is-a-DSL/my-dsl.md

 With its narrow domain and limited functionality, ABC notation is purely domain specific.

 ABC notation's intended use is to notate simple, single-voice tunes, though it is possible to (awkwardly) notate more complex pieces.
 In terms of functionality, an ABC notation "program" is simply a text file of ASCII characters, each character representing a musical symbol (eg. a note, tempo marking, accidental, measure line, etc).
 There are no loops or variables, and the language is not Turing complete, meaning that it cannot be classified as a general-purpose language.

+An issue Fowler may have with the classification of ABC notation as a DSL, however, is that it is not purely a "computer language," which according to him is a criterion of being a DSL (top of page 32).
+The [Wikipedia article](https://en.wikipedia.org/wiki/ABC_notation) on ABC notation (first paragraph) suggests that an ABC notated score can be an end product in itself, fully readable and shareable, even when written on a piece of paper or a napkin.

 # Internal or external?
 _Is the language implemented as an internal or external DSL?